Nebula-Modding/.github/README.md

 - Et Ultra
 - Oh and Orefication

   # Our Members

-- DylThePill
+- DylThePill - scared of registry
-- EmmaTheMartian
+- EmmaTheMartian - from mars
-- Areth (The Idiot)
+- Areth (who is allegedly a human being)
-- TheObviousLemon
+- TheObviousLemon - NOT A LIME

 # Supported Versions and Modloaders
 - 1.21.1 Neoforge only